Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 Docker compose an alternative when is necesary to run several containers.
 This soluction don´t scale with containers above 20 containers.
 Kubernetes is better.

+# KUBERNETES
+Kubernetes is an orchestration framework for software containers.
+Containers are a way to package and run code that's more efficient than virtual machines.
+Kubernetes provides the tools you need to run containerized applications in production and at scale.

+A software layer that sits between your applications and your hardware infrastructure

 # GKE

 Google Kubernetes Engine (GKE) provides a managed environment for deploying, managing, and scaling your containerized applications using Google infrastructure.
 The GKE environment consists of multiple machines (specifically Compute Engine instances) grouped to form a container cluster (or nodes).
 A node represents a computing instance like a virtual machine.
 It makes it easy to orchestrate many containers on many hosts